 Swallowing Air TOP

-However, swallowed air primarily escapes through belching, not through the rectum, but some can still get all the way through.
+Swallowed air primarily escapes through belching, not through the rectum, but some can still get all the way through.

 Air swallowing can also be completely unrelated to eating.
 Other causes of swallowed air, according to gastroenterologists and dietitians, include the following:

 What Makes Gas Smell?
 TOP

 Of all the gas we pass, researchers estimate that a very small amount is actually odor producing.
 Odorless gas consists of nitrogen, oxygen, hydrogen, methane, and carbon dioxide.
 Researchers suspect that odorous gas consists of sulfur compounds.